 It was brilliant.
 Think about it.
 The population in a college dorm rotates constantly.
 Residents come and go every 3 to 4 months.
 Getting lost is a common experience and it immediately generated sympathy and identification when an anxious first year was forced to ask directions from a seasoned senior.
 Almost 50 years later, The daughter of a friend who attended New College in Sarasota, FL and lived in the Residences confirmed that it still works today (even though she could probably use a way finding app.)

 She described her experience traveling labyrinth-like turns in the hallways.
 My friend’s daughter said she met the student who became her closest college friend.
 By design, the students exchanged ideas, passions, and probably phone numbers.
 So, the design of the dorm was uncomfortable at first, a little like listening to someone else’s unfamiliar ideas.

 Update: my daughter returned to the Barbican four more times to see four wonderful plays.
 With each visit, she navigated her way through the building confidently.
 Alas, she still rates the building a failure.
-She considers herself pretty good with directions, but ultimately the lack of signs in the Barbican caused her to feel anxious.
+She considers herself pretty good with directions, but ultimately the lack of signs in the Barbican almost triggered an anxiety attack.